 Babies with psoriasis may develop what looks like a diaper rash that does not respond to typical treatments.

 Most children develop plaque psoriasis.
 Guttate psoriasis may also occur in children because it tends to appear after a child has an infection like strep throat.
 But it can also appear without a trigger infection.
 Other types of psoriasis are less common in children.

 Additional symptoms that may indicate psoriasis in a child include:

-- raised patches of skin that are often red and covered with whitish-silvery scales (often mistaken for diaper rash in infants)
+- raised patches of skin that are red and covered with silvery-white scale

 - dry, cracked skin that can bleed

 - itchiness, soreness, or a burning sensation in and around the affected areas

 - red areas in skin folds